yeasir01/bpac-javascript/README.md

 Before using the Brother QL Series Printer SDK for Web Browsers, ensure you have the following prerequisites installed and configured (Windows Only):

-1. **b-Pac Client:**
+1. **b-PAC Client:**
    - Install the b-Pac Client on your system.
 You can download it from [Brother Solutions Center](https://support.brother.com/g/s/es/dev/en/bpac/download/index.html?c=eu_ot&lang=en&navi=offall&comple=on&redirect=on#client).
    - Follow the installation instructions provided by Brother to set up the b-Pac Client.

-2. **Brother b-Pac Extension:**
+2. **Brother b-PAC Extension:**
    - Install the Brother b-Pac extension for your web browser.
-You can find it in the browser's extension store or download it from the [official Brother website](https://support.brother.com/g/s/es/dev/en/bpac/download/index.html?c=eu_ot&lang=en&navi=offall&comple=on&redirect=on#client).
+You can find it in the browser's extension store.
 Please ensure that the extension is activated and running.

    **Extension Links:**
-   - [Brother b-Pac Extension for Chrome](https://chromewebstore.google.com/detail/ilpghlfadkjifilabejhhijpfphfcfhb) - Link to Chrome Web Store.
+   - [Brother b-PAC Extension for Chrome](https://chromewebstore.google.com/detail/ilpghlfadkjifilabejhhijpfphfcfhb) - Link to Chrome Web Store.
    - [Brother b-Pac Extension for Firefox](https://qflow-badge.azurewebsites.net/badgetemplates/bpac.xpi) - Link to Firefox Add-ons.